 - Notice of Claim...
-Notify the insurer immediately after a loss. - Protect the property from further damage. - Submit a proof-of-loss and inventory of damages within 60 days. - Make the property available for inspection. - Submit to an examination under oath, if required. - Notify the police if a law has been broken.

-The Settlement Clause states that the insurance company:

-- Has 30 days to tell the insured their intention of how they will pay for the loss.
+Notify the insurer immediately after a loss. - Protect the property from further damage. - Submit a proof-of-loss and inventory of damages within 60 days. - Make the property available for inspection. - Submit to an examination under oath, if required. - Notify the police if a law has been broken. - The Settlement Clause states that the insurance company: - Has 30 days to tell the insured their intention of how they will pay for the loss.
 For example, the insurer has the right to repair, replace or give a cash settlement under property claims. - Agrees to pay the claim within 60 days after agreement with the insured, or a judgment is made by the court, or an appraisal is awarded. - Does not need the insured's approval to settle any liability claims. - However, professional liability policies need the consent by the insured before settlement of a claim.

 - C. Assignment is the transfer of the policy rights to someone other than the policyholder.
 Assignment is valid only with the written consent of the insurance company.
-For example, if a car is in the body shop due to an accident and the insurer will cover the cost, the insured has two options.
+For example, if a car is in the body shop due to an accident and the insurer will cover the cost, the insured has 2 options.
 They could pay the repair shop and submit the bill to the insurer to be reimbursed OR the insured could assign payment directly to the repair shop.
 The insured then would only have to pay for the deductible and the insurer would pay the shop the balance directly. - D. Waiver of Rights: A waiver is the voluntary surrender of a known right.
 When written in an insurance contract, it is considered an express waiver.
-A waiver of subrogation rights may be endorsed in some policies with an increase in premium.
-This limits the carrier from recouping any loss paid from an at-fault third party, it also eliminates potential conflicts between an insured and their clients.
-For example, subrogation is an express waiver of the insured's right to recover from a third party who is responsible for a loss after the company has paid for the loss.
-Some contracts, such as construction and lease contracts, may require a waiver of subrogation, that way the insurer may not seek compensation after a claim is paid, lowering delays in construction contracts, or maintaining tenant-landlord relations.
+For example, subrogation is an express waiver of the right to recover from a third party who is responsible for a loss after the company has paid for the loss.

-28.Insurer Provisions
+30. Insurer Provisions